tamersp25/docs/docs/engines/README.md

 Veritone's suite of APIs allow you to build the core strengths of the Veritone Platform into your technology.
 Our collection of GraphQL APIs support the entire task processing processing lifecycle &mdash; including payload retrieval, task statusing, returning output, and indexing results.

 #### [Input/Output Models](/engines/engine-input-output/)
 When constructing your engine, data fields must be used to define the inputs to and outputs from your service.
-Each engine category follows a unique model with supported data types and required fields, and there are advanced options you can set to control other aspects of how data is delivered to its defined output.
+Each engine type and category has supported data types and required fields, and there are advanced options you can set to control other aspects of how data is delivered to its defined output.

 #### [Compliance Testing](/engines/quick-start/step-4-upload-build#L111)
 Each build that's uploaded to Veritone is required to undergo compliance testing to ensure it works securely and meets the needs of our customers.
 Part of this testing includes a vulnerability scan of the Docker image to detect security issues and potential vulnerabilities.
 A build must pass the compliance testing before it can be deployed to production in Veritone.
 If security issues are found, a report that details the results of the testing is provided to give insight as to why the build did not pass.

 ### The Engine Processes

 #### Engine Development Process

-When developing your engine, whether it's an ingestion or cognitive engine, you'll work locally, package and upload your build as a Docker image, then deploy your approved engine container into production.
+When developing your engine, regardless of what type of engine it is, you'll work locally, package and upload your build as a Docker image, then deploy your approved engine container into production.

 1. [Create an Engine: ](/engines/quick-start/step-1-create-an-engine)Specify basic information about your engine, including the engine name, type, description, logo, and deployment model.
 2. Add APIs and [configure your code](/engines/quick-start/step-2-construct-code) to support Veritone's task processing flow and your engine category's specific input/output fields.
-3. [Create your manifest file](/engines/quick-start/step-3-manifest) with specific details about your engine and how it will run.
+3. [Create your manifest file](/engines/quick-start/step-3-manifest) with details about your engine and how it will run.
 4. [Build a Dockerfile](/engines/quick-start/step-4-upload-build) that packages your code, dependencies, and manifest, and use it to create a Docker image.
 Then push your Docker image to Veritone's Docker Registry and initiate the compliance testing process.
 5. [Submit your build for approval](/engines/quick-start/step-5-submit-build) by a member of our team.
 6. [Deploy your approved engine](/engines/quick-start/step-6-deploy-engine) to production in the Veritone Platform.